Michaelawilliams28/cuckoo-debian-install/README.md

       I used these settings for this guide.
     - 60GB storage Minimum Recommend 80-100GB
       * after guest creation, has about 9GB left
-    - Guided partitionaing w/ seperate /home /var and /tmp partitions.
+    - Guided partitioning w/ seperate /home /var and /tmp partitions.
     - Software
       * ssh server
       * kde desktop